1.

 To establish oneself in a location for a considerable time.

-I decided to settle in Kyoto and conduct my research.
+To settle in Kyoto and conduct research.

 STRUCTURE: 腰 (waist/hip) + を + 据える (to set, place firmly).
 Literally 'to set one's hips down' - the image of sitting down firmly to work.